-After 4 years of broken promises, wrangling and resignations, the Lib-Dem run City Council were finally forced to hold a public inquiry into the Boot Estate debacle which forced current Lib-Dem leader Councillor Richard Kemp to resign over his mishandling of the original community- led redevelopment proposals.
+After 4 years of broken promises, wrangling and resignations, the Lib-Dem run City Council were finally forced to hold a public inquiry into the Boot Estate debacle.
+Current Lib-Dem leader Councillor Richard Kemp was forced to resign over his mishandling of the original community- led redevelopment proposals.

 Key Findings of the Boot Scrutiny Panel were:-